alex415/CookHub/README.md

 http://cookhub.herokuapp.com/

 ## Overview
+#### This repository is no longer active and the project will be recreated at https://github.com/alex415/cookhub-v2
 A platform to browse socially ranked recicpes.
-This repository is no longer active and the project will be recreated at https://github.com/alex415/cookhub-v2